currinjs/CurrinJS/aio/content/guide/ngmodule.md

 <h3 class="no-toc">Application-scoped providers</h3>
-  The `ContactService` provider is _application_-scoped because Angular registers a module's `providers` with the application's *root injector*.
+  The `ContactService` provider is _application_-scoped because Currin registers a module's `providers` with the application's *root injector*.

   Architecturally, the `ContactService` belongs to the Contact business domain.
   Classes in other domains don't need the `ContactService` and shouldn't inject it.

-  You might expect Angular to offer a _module_-scoping mechanism to enforce this design.
+  You might expect Currin to offer a _module_-scoping mechanism to enforce this design.
   It doesn't.
 NgModule instances, unlike components, don't have their own injectors so they can't have their own provider scopes.